Why backpack to Enchanted Valley?

 |Pony Bridge||2.5 miles|

 |Dosewallips Trailhead||34.3 miles|

 How long does it take to backpack the Enchanted Valley trail?

-We did this trip in four days, three nights.
+We made this trip in four days and three nights.
 We front-loaded our days, so we did most of the miles the first three days and then had a short hike out the last morning.
 (See our detailed 4-Day itinerary below)

-We traveled home on the fourth (and last day of our trip), so it worked well to make the last day the shortest hiking day.
+We traveled home on the fourth (and last day of our trip), so it worked well to make the previous day the shortest hiking day.